Basics:

 Requirements: 16 or older, or have parental permission to use the platform

 Stuvia is an international marketplace where students can go to upload and sell their class notes.
 The site allows sellers to set their own rates, but imposes a minimum rate of $2.50 (unless you’re giving the notes away for free).
-There’s no cost to register and upload notes for sale.
-However, the site will take a 30% commission on any money you make.

 By and large, the student/seller maintains the rights to their notes and can list them for sale on other sites, as well.
 However, if you create a set of flashcards as part of your study guide, Stuvia grabs “royalty-free, worldwide, perpetual” rights to that particular intellectual property.

-The site is so covetous of your flashcards, in fact, that it demands in the site’s terms that if you agree to “perform any legal act necessary” to transfer your intellectual property rights to those flashcards to the site.
+(The site is so covetous of your flashcards, in fact, that it demands in the site’s terms that if you agree to “perform any legal act necessary” to transfer your intellectual property rights to those flashcards to the site.)

 Outside of that weirdness, the site’s terms are pretty reasonable.
 You get paid once a week through Stripe when your account has more than $10 accumulated in it.
+And you can sell your notes indefinitely.

 Recommendations